ThibaudFievet/Taiwanese_Compagnies_Bankruptcy_Prediction/README.md

 ## Project Overview

-This project applies macine learning techniques to predict and analyze corporate bankruptcy using the **Taiwanese Bankruptcy Prediction dataset**.
+This project applies macine learning techniques to predict and analyze corporate bankruptcy using a **Taiwanese Bankruptcy Prediction dataset**.
 The primary challenge of this analysis was dealing with a **highly imbalanced dataset**, where only 3.2% of companies were labeled as bankrupt.
 Each code is predede by a markdown cell that explain my thought when writing it.
 It has been realised as an individual assignment for my grade of Data Mining & Machine Learning course at EDHEC Business School.

 The workflow combines **Supervised Learning** to predict risk scores and **Unsupervised Learning** to discover hidden financial profiles within the market.